Last updated April 1st, 2025

 3. For multi-tab workflows, track relationship between parent/child tabs

-The Extension does not record/modify any information about tabs or their URLs.
+By default, the Extension does not record/modify any information about tabs or their URLs.

 activeTab